pablo-chacon/the-substrate/CURRENCY.md

 Every protocol in The Substrate is currency agnostic.
 The settlement layer operates on Ethereum mainnet.
 The currency a user pays in is a platform decision, not a protocol decision.
 These are two separate layers that do not need to agree.

 This is one of the most significant architectural properties of The Substrate.
-It means any platform built on any Substrate protocol can accept any currency: XMR, BTC, ETH, EUR,CeFi or any other, and any combination of them.
+It means any platform built on any Substrate protocol can accept any currency: XMR, BTC, ETH, EUR, CeFi or any other, and any combination of them.
 The protocol never sees the original currency.
 It sees only the settled value.

 ---